 Megan Spiegel is a graduate of the multi-genre MFA program at Western Washington University, and served as the first Hybrid Genre editor for Bellingham Review.
 Her poetry, prose, and collaborative works have appeared in journals such as Ghost Proposal, Sweet, Fugue, and Vinyl.

 Kaitlyn Teer is an instructor at Western Washington University and a freelance writer and editor.
 She was a 2016 Peter Taylor Fellow at the Kenyon Review Writers Workshop.
 Her essay “Ossification,” was Fourth Genre’s 2015 Michael Steinberg Essay Prize winner.
 Other work has appeared in Camas, Midwestern Gothic, Sweet, Entropy, and Prairie Schooner.
 An essay “Drawing A Breath” will appear in a forthcoming anthology edited by Stephanie G’Schwind, which is tentatively titled Beautiful Flesh: A Body of Essays and will be published through the Center for Literary Publishing at Colorado State University.
 She volunteers as a web editor for VIDA.
 Find her at: kaitlynteer.com

 BOOK REVIEW EDITOR

-Katie Weed holds an MA in screenwriting and is an MFA candidate at Western Washington University, where she is a Nonfiction Editor and the Social Media Manager at Bellingham Review.
+Katie Weed holds an MFA in creative writing from Western Washington University, where she served as Nonfiction Editor and Social Media Manager for Bellingham Review, and an MA in screenwriting from California State University Northridge, where she worked with Michael Douglas’s production company Furthur Films.
 She has worked in film and on documentaries including The Waltz to Westphalia, and her book reviews appear regularly in Shelf Awareness.